spiral/docs/docs/en/http/request-response.md

 ```

 > **Note**
-> Attention, you are **not allowed** to use `Psr\Http\Message\ServerRequestInterface` as constructor injection in
+> You are **not allowed** to use `Psr\Http\Message\ServerRequestInterface` as a constructor injection in
 > singletons.

-Once the request obtained, you can use it to all read methods available
+Once the request is obtained, you can use it to all read methods available
 per [PSR-7 Standard](https://www.php-fig.org/psr/psr-7/).

 ## InputManager

 Alternatively, you can use context-manager `Spiral\Http\Request\InputManager`, which can be stored inside singleton
-services/controllers and always point to the current user request.
+services/controllers, and always point to the current user request.
 This object provides several user-friendly methods
 to read the incoming data.

 ```php